Our Approach to the Environment

 SDS: Safety Data Sheet.
 Refers to the document containing hazard information about chemical substances that is issued when a company transfers or provides chemical substances, or products containing chemical substances, to another company

 Product Reuse and Recycling

 With the advent of the Internet of Things (IoT), semiconductors are in greater demand and are becoming more diverse than ever.
 This has driven a corresponding rise in the need for more varied semiconductor production equipment.
-As a leading manufacturer of semiconductor equipment, TEL is strongly encouraging reuse and recycling of equipment and components by marketing refurbished TEL equipment and offering modification services to customers who already have TEL equipment installed.
+As a leading manufacturer of semiconductor equipment, we are strongly encouraging reuse and recycling of equipment and components by marketing refurbished TEL equipment and offering modification services to customers who already have our equipment installed.
 Our refurbished equipment operations start with procuring used equipment from the market, which takes place either directly or through leasing companies.
-This equipment is then properly tested and refurbished, before being offered to customers as TEL Certified Used Equipment.
+This equipment is then properly tested and refurbished, before being offered to customers as our Certified Used Equipment.

 Our equipment modification services boost the productivity of installed equipment by maintaining and improving its quality and availability.
 Through these approaches, we address our customers’ cost, speed, and performance needs, while also contributing to waste reduction and resource conservation and utilization.
 These efforts help reduce the use of resources and CO2 emissions associated with procuring and manufacturing equipment and components.
 They are also effective in reducing the costs of production, logistics, and waste disposal.

 Plant and Office Initiatives